 Intermediary Housing (11 units) for single women and single women with children in need of shelter while they wait for a Transitional or Permanent Supportive Housing unit to become available.

-Emergency Family Shelter (7 bedrooms) Manchester Emergency Housing (MEH) is for homeless families that require immediate shelter.
-(11 bedrooms) The Family Place Resource Center and Shelter is set to open in January and will replace MEH as the only emergency family shelter in Manchester.
+Emergency Family Shelter (11 bedrooms) The Family Place Resource Center and Shelter opened in January 2016 and is the only emergency family shelter in Manchester.

 Families in Transition may not be able to assist some individuals.
 If you have questions about your eligibility, please call the Intake Coordinator.
 Make sure that you have proper documentation (see required paperwork here) and contact the Intake Coordinator at firstname.lastname@example.org or 603-641-9441 for application information.